 There are times when it is used on its own, but it is usually part of a comprehensive recovery plan.
 Oftentimes, group therapy is the primary form of therapy used in addiction treatment programs.

 Group therapy is a blanket term for various kinds of group counseling.
-There are subsets of group therapy, such as:

 In all group therapies, a counselor will notice your visual cues and body language.
 They will see how you interact with a group, as what you do in a group dynamic often mimics what you would do in the outside world.